obonaventure/cnp3/book-2nd/principles/sharing.rst

 .. index:: congestion control, medium access control

 ******************
-Sharing ressources
+Sharing resources
 ******************

 A network is designed to support a potentially large number of users that exchange information with each other.
 These users produce and consume information which is exchanged through the network.
-To support its users, a network uses several types of ressources.
-It is important to keep in mind the different ressources that are shared inside the network.
+To support its users, a network uses several types of resources.
+It is important to keep in mind the different resources that are shared inside the network.

-The first and more important ressource inside a network is the link bandwidth.
+The first and more important resource inside a network is the link bandwidth.
 There are two situations where link bandwidth needs to be shared between different users.
 The first situation is when several hosts are attached to the same physical link.
 This situation mainly occurs in Local Area Networks (LAN).
 A LAN is a network that efficiently interconnects several hosts (usually a few dozens to a few hundreds) in the same room, building or campus.
 Consider for a example a network with five hosts.
 Any of these hosts needs to be able to exchange information with any of the other five hosts.
 A first organisation for this LAN is the full-mesh.

 .. figure:: ../../book/intro/svg/fullmesh.png
    :align: center